schemathesis/schemathesis/README.md

 ### Software as a Service

+Schemathesis CLI, in conjunction with Schemathesis.io, enhances bug detection by dynamically optimizing test case generation for efficiency and realism.
+It leverages historical test run data and proven bug-triggering samples to adjust test cases specifically to your APIs.
+Plus, a user-friendly UI simplifies viewing and analyzing test results.

 If you prefer an all-in-one solution with quick setup, we have a [free tier](https://schemathesis.io/#pricing) available.

 ## How it works